 The pear is a popular type of fruit that is both tasty and nutritious.
-It is one of the best fruit sources of fiber.
+It’s one of the best fruit sources of fiber.

 Strawberries are incredibly delicious.
-They taste better than any junk food in my opinion.
+Plus, they’re a much healthier option than any junk food.

-Interestingly, they are also among the most nutrient dense fruits you can eat.
-They are loaded with vitamin C, manganese and all sorts of powerful antioxidants.
+Interestingly, they’re also among the most nutrient-dense fruits you can eat — loaded with vitamin C, manganese and various powerful antioxidants.

-Fiber content: 3 grams in a cup, or 2 grams per 100 grams.
-This is very high given the low calorie content of strawberries.
+Fiber content: 3 grams in one cup, or 2 grams per 100 grams.
+This is very high given their low calorie content (9).

 The avocado is different from most fruits.
-Instead of being high in carbohydrates, it is loaded with healthy fats.
+Instead of being high in carbs, it’s loaded with healthy fats.

-Avocados are very high in vitamin C, potassium, magnesium, vitamin E and various different B-vitamins.
+Avocados are very high in vitamin C, potassium, magnesium, vitamin E and various B vitamins.
 They also have numerous health benefits.

 Apples are among the tastiest and most satisfying fruits you can eat.
 They are also relatively high in fiber.

-Raspberries are highly nutritious berries with a very strong flavor.
-They are loaded with vitamin C and manganese.
+Raspberries are highly nutritious with a very strong flavor.
+They’re loaded with vitamin C and manganese.